 The digital platform George was implemented in Austria in 2015.
-By the end of 2018, George should also be up and running in the Czech Republic, Slovakia and Romania while being rolled out successively in all of the other core markets.
-George is supplemented by the mobile application George Go.
-The range of digitally available products and services is constantly expanded.
+Since 2018, George has been also running in the Czech Republic, Slovakia and Romania.
+It will be rolled out successively in all of the other core markets.
+The range of digitally available products and services is being constantly expanded.
 Customers can activate applications of Erste Group or third parties via plug-ins and use them to manage their finances.
 The omni-channel approach of Erste Group integrates the various sales and communication channels.
 Customers decide on how, when and where they do their banking business.
 Contact centers serve as interfaces between digital banking and traditional branch business.
 These contact centers offer advice and sales, thus going far beyond the traditional help desk function.